Tag: playoffs

 GHTBL’s 2023 Postseason to be Busier Than Ever

-The postseason usually brings out some of the twilight league’s best baseball and closest games.
+The postseason usually brings out the twilight league’s best baseball and closest contests.
 That should be the case this year, though seeding is yet to be determined for the playoffs – as most teams are still contending in the Regular Season.
-Here is the playoff bracket that will be updated during the tournament on the GHTBL homepage:
+Here is the playoff bracket to be updated during the tournament on the GHTBL homepage:

 2023 GHTBL Playoff Tournament Bracket 2